vogechri/PRSM/README.txt

 	1.0		April 19, 2014	Initial public release
 	2.0		March 11, 2015	Including code from [2,3] into the release

+Issues:	At the moment the multi-core extension is not supported for linux
+	and works on Windows platforms.
+This issue will be solved in a subsequent version.

 Basic usage: